 And each evening I marveled at the firefly glimmers winking in the dusky gloaming like a million little jackanapes letting off firecrackers.

-Timothy was more sage than a clabberhead clogger, droning on with his pleasantly soporific drawl sharing wisdom about life’s rhythms and how all good things come to those who can wait.
-I started to apprehend the attraction of just ambling around and opening your eyes to nature’s little miracles happening all the time.
+Timothy was more sage than a clabberhead clogger, droning on with his pleasantly sleepy drawl sharing wisdom about life’s rhythms and how all good things come to those who can wait.
+I started to grasp the attraction of just ambling around and opening your eyes to nature’s little miracles happening all the time.

 I giggled at the self-important frog puffing out his chest.
 It was just another one of the silly, simple joys of life on the farm that Timothy had taught me to appreciate.